clarkgrubb/latex-input/README.md

 ===========

 LaTeX is used for documents which contain mathematical notation.
-The mathematical notation is set off from the rest of the text by markers such as the double dollar sign, e.g:
+The mathematical notation is set off from the rest of the text by *math mode* markers such as the double dollar sign, e.g:

     $$ x = 3 $$

-Inside such markers, LaTeX is in *math mode*.
 Outside of the markers LaTeX is in *paragraph mode*.

 Most of the notation used by the input methods is drawn from *math mode*.
 Notation from *paragraph mode* is also used where it does not conflict.
 An example of a conflict is the single